dalton5000/handle.github.io/README.md

 The Handless Handle is designed to avoid germs.
 Description goes here Its public license and can be distributed and modified etc

+## Downloads
+Link to github release
+Link to thingyverse etc

 ## Instructions

 ### 3D Printing